Flor91/Data-Structures-and-Algorithms/data-structures/data-structures.md

 * Every node other than the root is associated with one parent node.
 * Each node can have an arbiatry number of chid node.

+A Binary Tree can be traversed in two ways:
+* Depth First Traversal:
+    * Inorder (Left-Root-Right),
+    * Preorder (Root-Left-Right)
+    * Postorder (Left-Right-Root)
+* Breadth First Traversal: Level Order Traversal

+#### Binary Tree properties
+The maximum number of nodes at level ‘l’ = 2l-1

+Maximum number of nodes = 2h – 1
+Here h is height of a tree.
+Height is considered as is maximum number of nodes on root to leaf path

+Minimum possible height =  ceil(Log2(n+1))

+In Binary tree, number of leaf nodes is always one  more than nodes with two children.

+#### Time Complexity of Tree Traversal

+O(n)

+**Examples** : One reason to use binary tree or tree in general is for the things that form a hierarchy.
+They are useful in File structures where each file is located in a particular directory and there is a specific hierarchy associated with files and directories.
+Another example where Trees are useful is storing heirarchical objects like JavaScript Document Object Model considers HTML page as a tree with nesting of tags as parent child relations.

 ### [Binary search tree (BST)](binary_search_tree.py)